j-crescit/shape_detection/README.md

 ## code

-The code does the following in sequence:
+The code is performed in the following sequence:

-Reading the image and converting from RGB to GrayScale
+1. Import video file and convert the from RGB to GrayScale.

-Removing Gaussian Noise vis Gaussian Blur

-Appling Inverse Binary Thresholding Finding Invrese Binary Adaptive Thresholding

-Finding all Countours in the processed image

-Filtering countours bases on their area

-Initializing a new image and drawing the filtered contours
+2. Noise removal from video is eliminated with Gaussian Blur.

 <br>